laravel/docs/billing.md

 <a name="resuming-subscriptions"></a>
 ### Resuming Subscriptions

-If a user has cancelled their subscription and you wish to resume it, use the `resume` method.
-The user **must** still be on their grace period in order to resume a subscription:
+If a customer has cancelled their subscription and you wish to resume it, you may invoke the `resume` method on the subscription.
+The customer must still be within their "grace period" in order to resume a subscription:

     $user->subscription('default')->resume();

-If the user cancels a subscription and then resumes that subscription before the subscription has fully expired, they will not be billed immediately.
-Instead, their subscription will be re-activated, and they will be billed on the original billing cycle.
+If the customer cancels a subscription and then resumes that subscription before the subscription has fully expired the customer will not be billed immediately.
+Instead, their subscription will be re-activated and they will be billed on the original billing cycle.

 <a name="subscription-trials"></a>
 ## Subscription Trials